pascalrenet/S4HANA_PE_DIFOT/README.md

 # PO DIFOT Fiori List Report — Step-by-Step Implementation Guide

+## Foreword
+Use at Your Own Risk.
+You acknowledge and agree that your use of this software is entirely at your own risk.
+We do not guarantee that the software will be error-free, secure, or uninterrupted.
+We shall not be responsible or liable for any data loss, system damage, or financial costs arising from the use of this software.

 ## Overview

 This guide walks you through building a Fiori List Report that scores every purchase order item for **DIFOT** (Delivered In Full, On Time) status directly in SAP S/4HANA Cloud Public Edition.